-Two Week Morocco Itinerary at a Glance
+Two Weeks in Morocco at a Glance

-Start your two week Morocco itinerary in Mararkech – an easy place to get over your culture shock.
-From there you’ll visit coastal Essaouira, head through natural wonders like the Dades Valley and Todra Gorge and spend a night in the Erg Chebbi desert.
+Start your two week Morocco itinerary in Mararkech — an easy place to get over your culture shock.
+From there, visit coastal Essaouira, head through natural wonders like the Dades Valley and Todra Gorge and spend a night in the Erg Chebbi desert.
 Continue north to Fes for a bustling city experience, see the history in Meknes, and enjoy peaceful Chefchaouen in the mountains and Asilah on the coast before flying home from Casablanca.

 Before you go to Morocco, check out my frequently asked questions for information on costs, weather, language barriers, and more.